kaligraffy/basiccryptmypi/README.md

 # basic_cryptmypi
 basic_cryptmypi - A really simple pi deployment script.

 With thanks to unixabg for the original script.

-THIS IS A BETA, DON'T DOWNLOAD UNLESS YOU ARE PREPARED TO TROUBLESHOOT

 PURPOSE

 Creates a configurable sd card or disk image for the raspberry pi with strong encryption as default with kali or pios

-See file env.sh-example-template for a full list of options

-Testing is 'ad hoc' and only for the RPI4.
-Other kernels might work if set in env.sh
+Supports 64/32 bit, kali and pios

 USAGE

-Leave aside about 20GB of space for this for the kali image, about 10G for pios if using image mode
+Leave aside about 20GB of space for this for the kali image, about 5G for pios if using image mode

+Usage:

+rename an env.sh example to env.sh and modify variables

-Usage: sudo ./cryptmypi.sh ARG1
+sudo ./cryptmypi.sh ARG1

-BEFORE Running the script. make sure you first create your env.sh based on one of the examples If you forget to add a variable in, the script may exit and tell you or choose a reasonable default.

 ARG1 can be:
 -b or build - standard build